cern-it-efp/cloudbank-monit/README.md

 Platform for cloud services usage and consumption monitoring in the scope of the [CloudBankEU project](https://ngiatlantic.eu/funded-experiments/cloudbank-eu-ngi).

-This is an Open Source project licensed under X, developed in collaboration with [UCSD](https://ucsd.edu/).
+This is an Open Source project licensed under GNU Affero General Public License, developed in collaboration with [UCSD](https://ucsd.edu/).

 No personal data is stored in any circumstance.
 Only Project and Billing IDs, cost expenditure and usage per cloud service.

 ## Architecture

-This application runs in the CERN Openshift and is conformed by the following core components:
+This application runs in CERN Openshift and is conformed by the following core components:

 - CERN SSO: authentication for CERN users.
 - Grafana: dashboards displaying the data.